 Historically, SDLT was relatively straightforward for most residential property purchases.
 However, it can now be extremely complicated as there are now many possible sets of rates that might apply, depending on your circumstances and the structure used.
 This can have a substantial effect on the cost of buying a property.

-The main SDLT rates which can now apply to a residential property purchase are as follows:
+The main SDLT rates which can now apply to a residential property purchase after October 2021 are as follows:

 As the lower rates in the left-hand column show, from an SDLT perspective it is now normally better to buy a property for personal use in your own name, rather than through a corporate or trust structure.